Gratitude Will Change Your Life (+7 Money Rules to Make You Rich)

-What I want to convey through this article is that many people from first world countries and even some people from third world countries, like me, don’t notice how lucky they are and how much they have.
+What I want to convey through this article is that many people from first world countries and even some people from third world countries, like me, don’t notice how lucky they are and how much they actually have.
 While someone is whining about not having enough money to buy a new iPhone, someone is living amidst a war.
 Someone has never had a peaceful vacation at the seashore, someone will never have access to the Internet and all information available for free here, someone is malnourished, etc. And none of these living creatures (because not only humans suffer in this world, let’s not forget about animals) chose to be born.
 It was not our decision and while you consider life the biggest gift, for someone it’s hell.

 How gratitude can change your life

 Being grateful for what you already have not only contributes to your happiness but also prepares you for more success in the future.
 You attract the kind of energy you radiate.
 For example, my parents have always radiated fear, insecurity, anxiety and that’s what they got.

 My financial situation started to improve as soon as I started making my first money as I didn’t have a lot of limiting beliefs regarding money like those my parents had.
 When I moved out of my parents’ flat and started getting rid of the rest of limiting beliefs imposed on me, my own family income started increasing.